 Submission of a manuscript implies that the work described has not been published before; that it is not under consideration for publication anywhere else entirely or partially, nor will it be submitted for consideration of publication anywhere else until a final publication decision concerning this manuscript has been made by the Editor(s) of the Journal; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities at the institute where the work has been carried out.
 The publisher cannot be held legally responsible should there be any compensation claims.

-Turkish Endodontic Journal provides free access and allows free download of its contents from the journal’s website (https://turkendodontidernegi.org/page.aspx?menu=53).
+Copyright of open access article is retained by the author(s).
+Turkish Endodontic Journal provides free access and allows free download of its contents from the journal’s website (https://turkishendodonticjournal.com/default.aspx).
 Both anonymous or registered users can read and/or download articles for personal use.
 The material cannot be used for commercial purposes.
 The license does not give the user all permissions necessary for his/her intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how the material can be used.

-Articles cannot be published elsewhere, in whole or in part, electronically or in print, without written permission from the Editor-in-Chief.
+Articles published in this journal are available for use by researchers and other readers without permission from the author or the publisher provided that the author and the original source are cited.
 The responsibility of the content(s) and/or opinion(s) provided in the articles which are published in the print and/or online versions of the journal, belong exclusively to their respective author(s).
 The publisher/editor/editorial board/reviewers cannot be held responsible for errors, scientific or otherwise, in the contents or any consequences arising from using the information contained therein.
 The opinions expressed in the articles published in this journal are purely those of their respective authors and in no way represent the opinions of the publisher/editor/editorial board/reviewers of the journal.